 Optimizing Ruby Path Methods

-To improve the performance and cost-efficiency of Intercom’s massive parallel CI, developers focused on reducing application boot time to minimize fixed setup costs.
-The project specifically addressed the inefficiencies of Ruby’s file loading mechanism, which performs an expensive linear search through the load path as the number of gems increases.
+To enhance the performance and cost-efficiency of Intercom’s parallel CI, developers focused on reducing application boot time by optimizing Ruby’s file loading mechanism.
+The project addressed the inefficiencies of the require method, which performs an expensive linear search through the load path as the number of gems increases.

 - Optimizing Ruby Path Methods β byroot.github.io